econia-labs/econia/CONTRIBUTING.md

     - Title the request with short description of the changes made
     - In the description, explain the changes being made and any further issues that may still need to be addressed.
 - Wait for the request to be reviewed and make any changes recommended by the maintainer
 - Once merged- high five yourself and celebrate your contribution.
-The Econia community is cheering you on!! &nbsp;:clap: &nbsp; :tada:
+  The Econia community is cheering you on!!
+  &nbsp;:clap:
+  &nbsp;:tada:

 ## Where to go for help